 The simplest, cheapest and safest way to correct a regular astigmatism is with glasses.
 The lenses of the glasses adjust the direction of the incoming light rays, correcting the uneven curve of the cornea.
-There is an enormous choice of spectacle frames available, to suit all budgets.
-An irregular astigmatism cannot be corrected by a lens.
-Glasses are seen as more acceptable these days and younger people may even regard them as a fashion accessory.
+There is an enormous choice of spectacle frames available, to suit all budgets and styles.
+However, an irregular astigmatism (where the surface of the eye is not only curved instead of perfectly rounded, but is also irregular or curved in multiple directions) cannot be corrected by a lens.

 These do the same job as glasses and are often the best option for astigmatism.
 Toric lenses are used.
 Contact lenses sit right on the surface of the eye.
 Many different types of contact lenses are available.
 Lenses may be soft or rigid gas-permeable.
 They can be daily disposable, extended wear, monthly disposable, or non-disposable.
 Your optician can advise which type is most suitable for your eyes and your prescription.

-Surgery is an option for some people to cure their astigmatism and any associated short or long sight.
+Laser eye surgery is an option for some people to fully correct their astigmatism and any associated short or long sight.
 Generally, these operations are not available on the NHS.
-Laser eye surgery is expensive but offers the chance to restore normal sight permanently.
-The procedure is generally painless.

 Complete and permanent resolution of the astigmatism is possible in a number of people.
 Others have a significant improvement even though perfect vision is not achieved, and glasses or contact lenses may still be needed.

 - LASIK stands for Laser-Assisted In situ Keratomileusis.
-This is the most popular form of laser eye surgery.
+This is the most popular type of laser eye surgery.